vcostap/code-signal-tasks/README.md

 Main folders -> Those folders are the levels of the tasks.

 Secundary folders -> Those folders will be one folders for each task.
-Which folder will have a txt file with the description of the task and the resolution using ruby.
+Each folder will have a txt file with the description of the task and the resolution using ruby.